Elizabeth Wardle: Life

 Elizabeth Wardle was born to Hugh Wardle, a chemist and druggist, and his wife, also named Elizabeth.
 In the 1851 census, Elizabeth Wardle is listed as being a teacher, while her mother is listed as a governess, both living on Derby Street in Leek.
 Her father is listed as living elsewhere.
 In 1857, Elizabeth married Thomas Wardle, and they went to live in Leekbrook, where Thomas's father had a dye works.
-Six of their 14 children were born in Leekbrook.
-Of those 14 children, only 10 survived early childhood.
+Six of their fourteen children were born in Leekbrook.
+Of those fourteen children, only ten survived early childhood.
 In 1866, they moved to Leek.

 Leek Embroidery Society

 In 1879, Elizabeth Wardle founded the Leek Embroidery Society to promote art embroidery.
 Leek and its society became one of the leading producers of art embroidery in England, supplying several major department stores.
 It was closely allied with Thomas Wardle's business.
 When he opened a store in Bond Street, London in 1883, his advertisements noted the link with the Leek Embroidery Society.
 Around 1881, Elizabeth founded the Leek School of Art Embroidery, closely associated with the society.
 The Director of the South Kensington Museum, Sir Philip Cunliffe-Owen, wrote to Thomas Wardle to express satisfaction on the founding of the school, which would "enable classes of females to attend the schools of an evening; it would afford them the example of never having an idle moment, and further would help revive the great silk trade...."

-Wardle developed a form of embroidery using "tussar silk" (a wild silk).
-Her husband had recently expanded his business by dyeing the fibre, which he sourced in India.
-He promoted tussar silk and designed works for the Leek embroiderers.
+Wardle developed a form of embroidery using "tussar silk" (a wild silk sourced from India).
+Her husband promoted tussar silk and expanded his business by dyeing the fibre (which had a reputation for being difficult to dye).
 Thomas Wardle imported some tussar silk in woven form, but the embroiders were interested in the dyed yarns, specifically floss which was suitable for embroidery thread.

 Art needlework was an expression of the Arts and Crafts movement and Elizabeth has been called a leading practitioner of the art, inspired by the likes of William Morris, with whom she was acquainted.
 William Morris stayed in the Wardle home in Leek.
 He was also a designer of several works for the Leek Society.